pm2-hive/pm2-hive.github.io/docs/full.md

 Go to your application directory and use `eb init` to setup Beanstalk.

 We need to make sure Beanstalk will try to launch your application by using `npm start`.
-To do so, add a configuration file that sets the Node Command to "npm start" int the .ebextension folder:
+To do so, add a file called Procfile at the root of your source bundle to specify the command that starts your application.

-./.ebextensions/nodecommand.config
+./Procfile

 ```
-option_settings:
-  - namespace: aws:elasticbeanstalk:container:nodejs
-    option_name: NodeCommand
-    value: "npm start"
+web: npm start
 ```

 ## Integrate PM2